InformaticsMatters/squonk2-python-client/docs/connecting.rst

 ##########
 Connecting
 ##########
-To use the Squonk2 Data Manager or Accoutn Server API you will need a user **access token**.
+To use the Squonk2 Data Manager or Account Server API you will need a user **access token**.

 If you do not have a token the method ``Auth.get_access_token()`` will